Praveeng12a/Student-Enrollment-Form/README.md

 # Student-Enrollment-Form
-This is a student enrollment form using JsonPowerDB as backend and HTML5,JavaScript as Frontend.
+This is a student enrollment form which can be use by any school to get the record of the student and we have use JsonPowerDB as database to store the record.
+In this we have use a CRUD operation such as PUT, GET, UPDATE.

 <details open="open">
   <summary>Table of Contents</summary>